Friedman-reflexivity: interpreters as consistoids: Friedman-reflexivity meets Sequentiality

+An alternative argument, for the case that $U$ is sequential, is to note that ${\sf Seq}(A) \mutint U$, where {\sf Seq} is the functor that adds sequentiality to $A$.

-We note that Theorem~\ref{olijkesmurf} implies that there is no Friedman-reflexive and sequential $U$ such that ${\sf S}^1_2 \rhd U$.
+We note Theorem~\ref{smartsmurf} implies that there is no Friedman-reflexive and sequential $U$ such that ${\sf S}^1_2 \rhd U$.
 The reason is that any sequential theory interprets ${\sf S}^1_2$.
-Of course, ${\sf S}^1_2$ does interpret the theory of the ordering of the natural numbers so that it does interpret some Friedman-reflexive theory.
-But in this case {\sf C} is not computable.
-Moreover, the theory is not polyglottic.
-This leads to the following question.
+Of course, ${\sf S}^1_2$ does interpret the theory of the ordering of the natural numbers.
+However, that only gives the trivial interpreter logic that proves $\opr\bot$.
+So, one might wonder whether there is a more interesting base for ${\sf S}^1_2$.
+We will discuss some hopeful signs that there is in Section~\ref{corema}.

-\begin{question} \begin{enumerate}[i.] \item Is there a polyglottic, effectively Friedman-reflexive theory that is interpretable in ${\sf S}^1_2$? \item Is there a polyglottic Friedman-reflexive theory that is interpretable in ${\sf S}^1_2$, say via $K$, and that gives that us (at least) L\"ob's Logic for $\graysq_{K,{\sf S}^1_2}$? \end{enumerate} Of course, we hope for a positive answer to our question and that the example could be a pair theory. \end{question}

-As an immediate consequence of Theorem~\ref{olijkesmurf} we have the promised G2 analogue over a sequential Friedman-reflexive base.

-\begin{theorem} Suppose $U$ is consistent, sequential, and Friedman-reflexive.
-Then, for any finitely axiomatised consistent $A$, we have $A \nrhd (U+{\sf C}(A))$. \end{theorem}

-\begin{proof} Let $U$ be sequential and Friedman-reflexive.
-Suppose $A$ is consistent and $A \rhd (U+{\sf C}(A))$.
-It follows that $A \mutint (U+{\sf C}(A))$.
-By Theorem~\ref{upsmurf}, we find that $U+{\sf C}(A)$ is Friedman-reflexive.
-Clearly, $U+{\sf C}(A)$ is consistent.
-But this is impossible by Theorem~\ref{olijkesmurf}. \end{proof}